ljmu-cms/Robox-3D-Printing-/README.md

 ####Self-led learning

 #####Support

--The official [Roxox site is here][r].
+- The official [Roxox site is here][r].
 It features manuals, support portal and a community.
--The unofficial community [Roboxing is here][rb].
+- The unofficial community [Roboxing is here][rb].

 #####Models

--[My MiniFactory][mmf] provides free and purchasable models that have been optimised for CEL-Robox 3D printers.
+- [My MiniFactory][mmf] provides free and purchasable models that have been optimised for CEL-Robox 3D printers.
--[Thingiverse][tv].
+- [Thingiverse][tv].

 #####Modelling

--To learn how to edit files see [this Instructible][stli].
+- To learn how to edit files see [this Instructible][stli].
--If you're a novice, get coffee, get google and search for "[Tinkercad][tc] tutorials" and get comfy.
+- If you're a novice, get coffee, get google and search for "[Tinkercad][tc] tutorials" and get comfy.

 [d]: http://www.cel-robox.com/downloads/ "CEL Robox offical site"
 [gi]: https://github.com/ljmu-cms/Robox-3D-Printing-/issues "LJMU CMS 3D Printer Issues"